wangjie212/TSSOS/README.md

 Two vectors will be outputed.
 The first vector is the size of blocks and the second vector is the number of blocks of size corresponding to the first vector.

-You can use the option method='clique' which may be more efficient.
+You can use the option method="clique" which may be more efficient.

 In most cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.